MichelKrispin/myvo-coin/README.md

 My very own blockchain coin.

-A simple student project to make sense of the blockchain, with its encryption/decryption process and ownership proof.
+A simple student project to make sense of the blockchain with its encryption/decryption process and ownership proof.

 The summary: